Hyderabad not to see historic Bibi ka Alam procession this Muharram

 He said the court made it clear that a procession can’t be taken out.
 It asked Hyderabad Police Commissioner Anjani Kumar to ensure that the conditions laid down by the court are followed by the organisers.

-“If the court order is violated, the Police Commissioner will be authorized to take action,” he said.
+“If the court order is violated, the Police Commissioner will be authorised to take action,” he said.

 The Shia leader appealed to the community members to do ‘matam’ (mourning) in ‘ashur khanas’, or community spaces where Shia Muslims gather for mourning during Muharram, or at their respective homes.